SHORT TERM CARE AT HOME

 Short term home care as the name suggests is whereby a care arrangement is needed for a short period of time, typically to support a person who has either left hospital following a period of illness or surgery, or for those requiring convalescent care.
 It can be used by a family who need a break from their role of caring for a loved one.

-Many people believe that when they need a short term care service, they need to receive this in a residential care home or hospice for those requiring palliative care.
+Many people believe that when they need short term care services, they need to receive this in a residential care home or hospice for those requiring palliative care.

 Short term care at home, delivered by a trained and professional live-in carer, supported by clinical experts is a real alternative that allows a person to be cared for in the comfort and familiarity of their own home with their family around them for support, whilst minimising as much unnecessary disruption to their routine as possible.
 According to a recent survey conducted by the Live-in Care Hub, 97% of people given the choice would want to stay in their own home to receive the care they need.

 Benefits of short term care from The Good Care Group